OnchainMafiaOrg/Investfi-docs/docs/02-Tokenomics.md

 - **Platform Operations**: 15% (150,000,000 INVF Tokens) 💼

-    Reserved for maintenance, development, and operational expenses, supporting the smooth functionality of the Investmentfi platform. 🛠️
+    Reserved for maintenance, development, and operational expenses, supporting the smooth functionality of the Investfi platform. 🛠️

 - **Liquidity Pool**: 10% (100,000,000 INVF Tokens) 💧